lyang/braintree-rails/README.md

 # Welcome to braintree-rails [![Build Status](https://secure.travis-ci.org/lyang/braintree-rails.png)](http://travis-ci.org/lyang/braintree-rails) [![Code Climate](https://codeclimate.com/github/lyang/braintree-rails.png)](https://codeclimate.com/github/lyang/braintree-rails)
-braintree-rails is a framework that wraps the official [braintree_ruby](https://github.com/braintree/braintree_ruby) client library and provides ActiveModel compatible models than can be easily fit into an rails app.
+braintree-rails is a framework that wraps the official [braintree_ruby](https://github.com/braintree/braintree_ruby) client library and provides ActiveModel compatible models that can be easily fit into an rails app.

+BraintreeRails models have the same CRUD interface, can be used in Rails form helpers and url helpers.
+In addition, it has built in validations and callbacks.
+Even more, you can customize those quite easily.

 ## Why braintree-rails
 While the official [braintree_ruby](https://github.com/braintree/braintree_ruby) gem is already quite easy to use, it is designed as a general ruby gem with very few dependencies, which is great.